Casual Administrative and School Support Staff

 Please read our Privacy Statement regarding the collection of personal information.

-Identification Cards issued to casuals are current until 31 December each year.
-Applications for Renewal of casual registration for the following year need to be submitted to the Directorate's Recruitment Services area during December of that year and will be processed during January in time for the start of the following school year.
+Identification Cards issued to casuals are current until the expiry date of your current Working with Vulnerable People Check card (WWVP).
+Applications for Renewal of casual registration for the following year need to be submitted to the Directorate's Recruitment Services prior to the above WWVP expiry date for further employment.

-The preferred method of renewing your registration is on-line through the School Staffing Integrated Management System (SiMS) at https://www.sims.act.edu.au A hard copy renewal form is also available below.
+The preferred method of renewing your registration is on-line through the School Staffing Integrated Management System (SiMS).
+A hard copy renewal form is available below: